StevenTammen/chrya.com/studies/christians-and-truth.md

 - The importance of *epignosis* in the Christian life; the difference between intellectual assent and spiritual truth learned, believed, and applied.
 - The uncomfortable fact that lay Christians will not, in all circumstances, be able to discern truth on their own; eventually, they will have to "take someone's word for it."
-- The importance for lay Christians of picking one teaching ministry to trust so as to avoid doubt and anxiety over what is true
+- The importance for lay Christians of picking one teaching ministry to trust so as to avoid doubt and anxiety over what is true, and exactly what this means.
 - How lay Christians ought to handle situations when seemingly earnest, well-educated Christian teachers take opposing views on important matters.
 Who should they trust?
 - The so-called "fruit test" -- how to tell good teachers from bad teachers